naisila/rushHourByChainCoders/meetinglog.md

 Masna - Completed the non functional and pseudo requirements and updated the sequence diagrams based on the decisions made.

 Kunduz - Completed the introduction based on the whole work done and updated activity and state diagrams based on the decisions made.

+## 7th Meeting (5 November 2018)

+### Agenda

+-  Brainstorm on how we will do the Design Report.

+### Activities and Contributions

+All - As there was a lot of new information to understand about a design report, we decided to look at previous years examples of Design Reports and read course slides, and have another meeting on the following day to divide the work.

+## 8th Meeting (6 November 2018)

+### Agenda

+-  Divide the work on the Design Report.

+### Activities and Contributions

+Naisila - Took responsibility for User Interface and Entities Subsystems, along with the respective class explanations.

+Masna - Took responsibility for writing Purpose of the System and Design Goals.

+Talha - Took responsibility for writing the Architectural Styles.

+Fatbardh - Took responsibility for writing Hardware/Software Mapping and Persistent Data Management

+Kunduz - Took responsibility for writing Access Control, Security and Boundary Conditions.

+Masna, Talha, Fatbardh, Kunduz - Since there was a lot of request on the Game Management Subsystem Interface, they all decided to work on this subsystem and merge the work/ideas in the following day.

+## 9th Meeting (7 November 2018)

+### Agenda

+-  Decide on the Game Management Subsystem Interface.
+-  Merge the work on the Design Report.

+### Activities and Contributions

+Naisila, Kunduz - Contributed in writing class explanations for the User Interface and Entities Subsystem Interfaces.

+Masna, Talha, Fatbardh - Merged the work/ideas for the Game Management Subsystem Interface by consulting with each other and Naisila and Kunduz who had worked on UI and Entities subsystem in order to agree on a single decision and not have inconsistencies.
+They created the diagram and wrote some class explanations.

+## 10th Meeting (8 November 2018)

+### Agenda

+-  Finish merging the work on the Design Report.
+-  Submit the Design Report.

+### Activities and Contributions

+Masna - Merged the three subsystem diagrams into one and thus created the merged Subsystem Decomposition diagram.

+Naisila - Compiled all the work into one document by taking care of possible inconsistencies between pieces of work of different people, as well as the format of the document.
+Submitted the design Report to GitHub.

+All - Contributed in writing class explanations (Attributes, Constructor, Methods) of classes belonging to different subsystems.